 I don’t know how well-known Berthold Brecht is in non-German-speaking countries.
 Since he has always been an important author for me, I would like to offer a modest homage to this great man of letters and thinkers.

 hommage à berthold brecht

-Before I give his answer to this question, I would like to present you my contribition on this topic:
+Before I give his answer to this question, I would like to present to you my contribution on this topic:

 “In short, the sea would only begin to be civilized if sharks were people.”

-(Excerpts by Stories of Mr Keuner).
-I used this translation and express may thanks to: article
+(Excerpts by Stories of Mr. Keuner).
+I used this translation and express my thanks for the article

 Thank you!
 Yes, indeed.
 As all the other Mr. Keuner stories.
 When I first read them I was 17-18.
 Years later I learned that he had a close link to Chinese philosophers.
 Of course his view is a very western one but as a great mind he was able to grasp the essence.